billgreenwald/pgltools/README.md

 ```

 ![pgltools subtract1D](/Images/Subtract1D.PNG?raw=true)
-Finds the parts of loci from file A that do not overlap regions from file B.  Requires sorted input.
+Finds the parts of loci from file A that do not overlap regions from file B.  Requires a sorted pgl file.
 Syntax:
 ```
 pgltools subtract [options]
 ```